GrzegorzSitkowski/GrzegorzSitkowski/README.md

 - 👀 I’m interested in .Net and Web Technology.
 - 🌱 I’m currently learning Web development (backend + frontend).
-- 💪 I'm looking for new challenges that will allow me to develop my key competences..
+- 💪 I'm looking for new challenges that will allow me to develop my key competences.
 - 🔍 You can find me on [![LinkedIn][1.2]][1]
 - ✏️ This is my blog https://dev-grzegorz.pl/